Author Guidelines

 • All sources, data and references must be properly cited.

-• Plagiarism (including self-plagiarism) results in immediate rejection.
+• Plagiarism results in immediate rejection.

 • Manuscripts are screened for AI-generated content.